ucsb-cs190j-s18/ucsb-cs190j-s18.github.io/_lectures/lect06.md

 We will then have a follow up discussion on this week's reading: [Twelve tips for creating a culture that supports all students in computing](https://inroads.acm.org/article.cfm?aid=3148524)

-# Assisting students through contextualized discussions
+# Assisting students in contextualized discussions